-ESG team of the company, with guidance from the ESG Compliance Officer, is primarily responsible for ensuring that the consideration of Environmental criteria is integrated into the operational processes of the company and for maintaining and updating the policy to ensure its continued relevance.
+ESG Steering Group of the company, with guidance from the ESG Compliance Officer, is primarily responsible for ensuring that the consideration of Environmental criteria is integrated into the operational processes of the company and for maintaining and updating the policy to ensure its continued relevance.
 The authority to approve this policy will rest with our Board.

-4. Integrating Environmental Criteria in our Operations and Financing Decisions facilitate and adhere to the principle of respecting, protecting and restoring environment by responsible lending.
+4. Integrating Environmental Criteria in our Operations and Financing Decisions